reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

 Here are the steps to bind the smart contract with the Reddio platform:

-- A Reddio account.
-Register your Reddio account through [https://dashboard.reddio.com/](https://dashboard.reddio.com/)
+- Register your Reddio account at [https://dashboard.reddio.com/](https://dashboard.reddio.com/)
-- A project in the Reddio Dashboard.
-You can use Project on Reddio to contain several of your smart contracts.
+- Create a project in the Reddio Dashboard.
+You can use project to contain several of your smart contracts.
     1. Log in the Reddio dashboard
     2. Click the drop down button on the top left and then click **Create Project**.
 Input a name for the project and click **Create Project**
     3. Select the new project you just created by clicking the drop down button on the top left
-    3. Go to **Contracts** page, and click **Add Contracts** button.
+- Go to **Contracts** page, and click **Add Contracts** button.
 <p align="center">
   <img src="/mintNFT2.png"/>
 </p>

 - Contract Type: the type of your smart contract.
-For this tutorial, please select ERC721M.
+For this guide, please select ERC721M.
-- Contract Address: the smart contract address you get through deployment.
-Each project has a unique contract address.
+- Contract Address: the smart contract address you get via deployment.
 - Base Uri: the URL of the metadata.
 This field is displayed if you choose ERC721 or ERC721M.

-Click the “Edit the Project” button to save data.

-**Result:** you have binded your smart contract with a project on Reddio.
+By now, you have binded your smart contract with a project on Reddio.

 ## Connect wallet and get public key on layer 2

 To mint on layer 2, you need to create a wallet on layer 2.
 Like how a wallet works on layer 1, layer 2 wallet has its own public key and private key, also known as `stark_key` pair: `stark_key` and  `stark_private_key`.
 You will need the public key or `stark_key` to mint on layer 2.

 You can get the `stark_key` and  `stark_private_key` by any one of the following three methods.
 However, the first two methods are recommended because these two methods will generate a ‘stark_key’ pair based on your MetaMask wallet address.
-And you can check your NFTS later on Reddio Demos.
-However, the third method will generate a random ‘stark_key’ pair which is not based on your MetaMask wallet address.
-That means you will not be able to see your NFTs on Reddio Demo using the third method.
+And you can check your NFTs later on [Reddio Demo](https://demos.reddio.com/).
+However, the third method will generate a random ‘stark_key’ pair which is not based on your MetaMask wallet address, which means you will not be able to see your NFTs on [Reddio Demo](https://demos.reddio.com/) using the third method.

 - [Recommended] You can use the Javascript SDK with MetaMask to generate the wallet: